wiljam144/digital-garden/README.md

 3. Run webserver
 `npm run start`

+## Validation

+There's also a validation script, to use it use `npm run validate`, right now it's painfully slow.

 Note that you need to have python3 installed.
 Also, some paths might be broken because GitHub Pages requires me to fetch from `digital-garden/<path>` instead of just `/<path>`.